dmd-program/dmd-300-master/design-project-2/project-2-work-statement.md

 You can paste your entire statement into one of the tools, and say something like:

+- "Give me feedback on this design statement, considering writing style, clarity of ideas, and professional context."
 - "Rewrite the following text in the style of a UX case study."
-- "Help me improve the following design statement, including grammar and clarity of ideas."

 Or you can start from scratch to see what it generates; this will produce something super generic and lacking important details about *your* work, but the language and structure may be useful reference:

 - "Write an artist statement for someone who makes digital photo-collages of body parts."

+👉 **Remember:** You are the primary author!
+Your voice and ideas are paramount, and the AI is here as your editor.
+You shouldn't submit the AI-generated text without editing it somewhat yourself, or integrating its suggestions into your original draft.

 ## Submission details: